Telemedicine for Stroke Care: Key Aspects

 - Improved diagnostic accuracy in emergency care due to close collaboration with vascular neurologists.

 Telestroke software success highly depends on its ability to provide timely care.
-That’s how it can be ensured with technology:
+ScienceSoft's consultants defined factors helping to ensure it with technology:

 Clear UX – to make user journeys simple and save time of the medical staff involved in stroke care.